 FODMAP stacking is when your combination of low FODMAP foods combine to create a meal that is high in FODMAPs.
 Including a variety of food groups in each meal can help you avoid FODMAP stacking.
 For main meals aim for a protein (meat, chicken, fish, or vegan alternative like firm tofu), a carbohydrate (rice, potato or gluten free pasta) and 2 to 3 low FODMAP vegetables at recommended serving sizes.
 When choosing your vegetables choose 1 that has only trace FODMAPs and then check the others don’t become high FODMAP for the same FODMAP group.
 With fruit general guidelines recommend that you enjoy one serve of low FODMAP fruit at a time.
 This article from FODMAP Friendly has more info

 FODMAP soups and sauces should be consumed within 3 days after being opened and/or cooked.
 Make sure you keep the meals in air-tight containers in the refrigerator.
-Saucy stir-frys, curries, or pasta based dishes using our products can all be keep in the freezer for up to 2 months after being cooked.
+Saucy stir-frys, curries, or pasta based dishes using our products can all be kept in the freezer for up to 2 months after being cooked.
 You can even freeze a spare serve of our soup for up to 2 months.

 FODMAPPED products are laboratory tested to make sure they are low FODMAP.
 This means if you react to a meal that contains a FODMAPPED product there are a few things to consider: